 Henry surveyed the scene.
-It was odd seeing his teammates out of uniform, dressed in casual button-up shirts, plaids, and darker shades marking the popular trend.
-In this public venue, Henry felt a twinge of self-awareness followed by a light throb in the fading lump on his forehead, the only remaining sign from being whacked by a baseball.
-Other than that, he felt fine.
+It was odd seeing his teammates out of uniform, dressed in casual button-up shirts, plaids, and the darker shades marking a solemn wartime trend.
+In this public venue, Henry felt a twinge of self-awareness accompanied by a light throb in the fading lump on his forehead, the only remaining sign from being whacked by a baseball.

 In the room, there were nine tables with round wood tops, scratched and worn by generations of calloused elbows, mugs of beer, and plates of greasy heaven.
 About half the men were sitting down, a few of them feasting on large juicy pieces of barbecued chicken, a drumstick or leg in one hand and a glass of beer in the other.
 Damn, that looked good.

 Henry spotted Big Willy at a table and took a seat between him and Maurice Jones.

 Across the table, Charles Parks was working on the lunch special – fried liver and onions with a side of home fries.
 At forty-nine, he was the oldest Rook on the team and still a damn good battler in the box.
 Hence his nickname, Old Man Charles.

 Henry inhaled the heavenly aroma, and his stomach growled its approval.

 Big Willy shrugged.
 "No one's sure."

 Maurice leaned forward and spoke quietly.
 "Some of us think it's about the riot."
 The speedy second baseman emphasized the word riot.
 He grimaced at his own words, flashing the largest teeth Henry had ever seen in a human being.